RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_for_admins/how_to_boot/index.en.md

     In the above command:

-    - The project file is created in ${HOME}.
+    - The project is created in ${HOME}.
+    Projects created on WHEEL are stored in ${HOME}.
+    - Specifies `CONFIG_DIR` as the location for the WHEEL configuration file.
+Refer to and edit the following files as necessary.
+      - wheel.log : WHEEL log file.
+Not editable.
+      - jobScheduler.json : Batch system settings.
+For more information, see [Configuring the Batch System](../job_scheduler/).
+      - server.crt/server.key : Server certificate/key file
     - WHHEL port number is specified as 8089.

-1. When the WHEEL server starts, open a web browser on the host machine and click Go to `http(s)://localhost:8089`.
+2. When the WHEEL server starts, open a web browser on the host machine and click Go to `http(s)://localhost:8089`.

 <div class="notice--info">{{ notice-http | markdownify }}</div>